Marriage Missions InternationalSubscribe to the Marriage Message Newsletter

 “Want to go to the gym and work out together or to the pool and swim and sit in the Jacuzzi?”

 “Want me to make your favorite dish?”
-“You are my favorite dish!” and you flirt back and forth enough to make everyone within earshot jealous by your obvious and open lovesickness.
+“You are my favorite dish!”
+And you flirt back and forth enough to make everyone within earshot jealous by your obvious and open lovesickness.

 WHO STOLE MAUI?

 Why does this routine change?
 In a word, responsibility.
-The average couple doubles their level of responsibility every 10 years, so by the time you’re a midlife couple you are running everything:
+The average couple doubles their level of responsibility every 10 years.
+So by the time you’re a midlife couple you are running everything:

 • Running the kids to their numerous outside activities.